THTRFLM 2CP3 Culture And Performance

 Final Exam 40% (scheduled by the Registrar’s Office)

-This course includes experimental cultural work.
+This course includes experimental and atypical artistic work.
 It is important for the classroom to be a space of openness to the material studied and one of mutual respect regarding different points of view.